baselime/docs/sending-data/opentelemetry/cloudflare.md

 npm i @microlabs/otel-cf-workers
 ```

-### Step 2: Add NodeJS Compatibility Flags
+### Step 2: Add Node.js Compatibility Flags

-OpenTelemetry requires the NodeJS Compatibility flag is enabled at the top level of your wrangler.toml
+OpenTelemetry requires the Node.js Compatibility flag is enabled at the top level of your wrangler.toml

 ```toml # :icon-code: wrangler.toml
 compatibility_flags = [ "nodejs_compat" ]
 ```

 ### Step 3: Configure the tracer

 In your Cloudflare worker file, add the following configuration code to configure OpenTelemetry.